Logitech International (NASDAQ:LOGI) Stock Rating Lowered by BidaskClub

-BidaskClub downgraded shares of Logitech International (NASDAQ:LOGI) from a buy rating to a hold rating in a report published on Thursday, BidAskClub reports.
+Logitech International (NASDAQ:LOGI) was downgraded by analysts at BidaskClub from a “hold” rating to a “sell” rating in a note issued to investors on Friday, BidAskClub reports.

-Several other equities research analysts have also weighed in on the company.
-Wedbush restated a hold rating and set a $48.00 price target on shares of Logitech International in a research report on Tuesday, January 21st.
-DA Davidson restated a buy rating and set a $64.00 price target on shares of Logitech International in a research report on Wednesday, January 22nd.
-UBS Group lowered Logitech International from a buy rating to a neutral rating and set a $47.00 price target on the stock. in a research report on Wednesday, December 18th.
-Loop Capital restated a buy rating and set a $58.00 price target on shares of Logitech International in a research report on Wednesday, January 22nd.
-They noted that the move was a valuation call.
-Finally, JPMorgan Chase & Co. lowered Logitech International from an overweight rating to a neutral rating and set a $48.00 price target on the stock. in a research report on Tuesday, January 14th.
-They noted that the move was a valuation call.
-Two research analysts have rated the stock with a sell rating, five have assigned a hold rating and three have issued a buy rating to the company’s stock.
-Logitech International has a consensus rating of Hold and an average price target of $48.88.
+Other equities research analysts have also recently issued research reports about the company.
+UBS Group cut Logitech International from a “buy” rating to a “neutral” rating and set a $47.00 target price for the company. in a research note on Wednesday, December 18th.
+DA Davidson restated a “buy” rating and set a $64.00 target price on shares of Logitech International in a research note on Wednesday, January 22nd.
+ValuEngine cut Logitech International from a “hold” rating to a “sell” rating in a research note on Wednesday, November 13th.
+Wedbush restated a “hold” rating and set a $48.00 target price on shares of Logitech International in a research note on Tuesday, January 21st.
+Finally, Zacks Investment Research cut Logitech International from a “hold” rating to a “sell” rating and set a $44.00 target price for the company. in a research note on Monday, October 28th.
+Three research analysts have rated the stock with a sell rating, four have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and a consensus target price of $48.88.

 Logitech International SA, through its subsidiaries, designs, manufactures, and markets products that allow people to connect through music, gaming, video, computing, and other digital platforms worldwide.
 The company offers portable wireless Bluetooth and Wi-Fi speakers, PC speakers, PC headsets, in-ear headphones, and wireless audio wearables; gaming mice, keyboards, headsets, mousepads, and steering wheels and flight sticks; and audio and video, and other products that connect small and medium sized user groups.